vancluever/aws-info/README.md

 ### Running locally

-Since some of the recent changes, the role the python script plays directly have been reduced, but you can still see raw table output rendered by running the python script locally:
+Since some of the recent changes, the role the python script plays directly has been reduced, but you can still see raw table output rendered by running the python script locally:

     ./aws-info.py > output.html